JensGeorg/GSA-sRNA-RNA-interaction-/README.md

      }

      params_for_run <- baseline_params_arg
-     # Update only the GSA parameters with their unscaled values
      params_for_run[names(unscaled_params)] <- unscaled_params

-     # Note: The original script had some logic for k_init interdependency.
-     # This simplified wrapper assumes k_init is either part of gsa_param_names_arg
-     # or its baseline value is appropriate.
-If k_init depends on other *sampled*
-     # parameters (like a sampled alpha_m or k_elon) and k_init itself is *not* sampled,
-     # that dependency would need to be re-calculated here using the sampled values.
-     # For this version, we assume k_init is handled correctly by being either
-     # directly sampled or using its baseline value which is consistent.

      if (any(is.na(params_for_run[gsa_param_names_arg]))) {
         # warning(paste("NA found in parameters for run after unscaling for params:", paste(gsa_param_names_arg, collapse=", ")))